chris-t-fernando/Spotfy-ChatGPT-integration/lambda/README.md

 # Prompt → Spotify Playlist Lambda

 Python 3.11 AWS Lambda that turns a natural-language prompt into a curated Spotify playlist through OpenAI + Spotify APIs.
-Terraform in `../terraform` provisions the Lambda, IAM role, API Gateway HTTP API, and SSM parameters required for secrets.
+Terraform in `../terraform` provisions the Lambda, IAM role, API Gateway REST API, and SSM parameters required for secrets.

 ## Architecture Overview
-- **API Gateway HTTP API** exposes `POST /playlist` with an `x-api-key` header enforced in the Lambda.
+- **API Gateway REST API** exposes `POST /playlist` with an `x-api-key` header enforced at the edge and validated again in the Lambda.
 - **Lambda** validates the payload, calls OpenAI for a playlist spec, refreshes a Spotify access token, finds/creates playlists, resolves tracks via Spotify Search, and writes playlist contents.
 - **SSM Parameter Store** holds the shared secret, Spotify refresh credentials, and OpenAI API key (created as placeholder SecureStrings by Terraform).